Oh dear, where to begin.

 Do not use baking soda if you have braces.
 It can soften the glue.

 If you cause damage to your enamel by these abrasive or acidic home whitening products, it will be permanent.
-Thin enamel not only make the teeth sensitive to cold and prone to decay but it also makes the teeth look darker in colour.
+Thin enamel not only make the teeth sensitive to cold and prone to decay but it also makes the teeth look darker or yellower in colour.
 The dentin under the enamel is more yellow than the enamel and it will start to show through when the enamel gets thinner.

 Important facts to remember

 - you can never ever change the natural colour of your tooth by lemon, baking soda, strawberry, whitening toothpastes etc. You may be able to remove the stains from the surface of the tooth but not the actual colour that is different with every individual